 Kitchen Extension Cost

-- The average cost of a kitchen extension is around £30,000
+- The average kitchen extension cost is around £30,000 in the UK.

-- How to find and hire a kitchen installer
+- How to find and hire a builder to add a kitchen extension to your home.

 We have a range of kitchen installers ready to give you a free quote!